Frequently Asked Questions

 Do you provide equine therapy?

 Windhorse does not provide therapy services, though what we offer is certainly therapeutic in many ways.
 We are not licensed therapists.
-However, we do lease our facility to a licensed therapist and a life coach, and we would be happy to refer you to them.

 Do you serve youth who are experiencing challenges in their lives??